Severe Weather Statement issued for Sumter by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-18 09:02:00 CST Expires: 2022-12-20 03:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-12-18 09:56:00 CST Expires: 2022-12-22 02:30:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 900 PM CST.
-Target Area: Neshoba The Flood Warning is extended for the following rivers in Mississippi Yockanookany River Near Ofahoma affecting Leake County.
-Pearl River At Edinburg affecting Leake County.
-Pearl River Near Carthage affecting Leake County.
-The Flood Warning continues for the following rivers in Mississippi Pearl River Above Philadelphia affecting Neshoba County.
-For the Upper Pearl River...including Philadelphia, Edinburg, Carthage, Walnut Grove, Lena, Kosciusko, Ratliff`s Ferry, Ofahoma, Jackson...Minor flooding is forecast.
-FLOOD WARNING REMAINS IN EFFECT UNTIL EARLY TUESDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Pearl River Above Philadelphia. * WHEN...Until early Tuesday morning. * IMPACTS...At 14.0 feet, Water begins to cover some of the Burnside Lake Water Park roadways and camp areas. * ADDITIONAL DETAILS - At 7:45 AM CST Sunday the stage was 13.7 feet. - Forecast...The river will continue a slow fall. - Flood stage is 13.0 feet. - http://www.weather.gov/safety/flood Fld Observed Forecasts (6 am CST) Location Stg Stg Day/Time Mon Tue Wed Pearl River Philadelphi 13.0 13.7 Sun 7 am CST 13.1 12.3 11.3
+Additional information is available at www.weather.gov/mob.
+The next statement will be issued when updates occur.
+Target Area: Choctaw; Clarke; Washington The Flood Warning is extended for the following rivers in Alabama Tombigbee River Near Coffeeville Dam affecting Washington, Choctaw and Clarke Counties.
+For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
+FLOOD WARNING NOW IN EFFECT UNTIL LATE WEDNESDAY NIGHT * WHAT...Minor flooding is occurring. * WHERE...Tombigbee River Near Coffeeville Dam. * WHEN...Until late Wednesday night. * IMPACTS...At 29.0 feet, Pastureland becomes flooded.
+Livestock should be moved to higher ground.
+Old Ferry Road near the river begins to flood. * ADDITIONAL DETAILS - At 9:00 AM CST Sunday the stage was 29.7 feet. - Forecast...The river is expected to rise to a crest of 30.7 feet Tuesday afternoon.
+It will then begin to slowly fall, falling below flood stage Wednesday night. - Flood stage is 29.0 feet.

 Comments / 0